 An easy way to compress

-the module directory is to use the JAR utility, which can also be automated via an ANT build script.
+the module directory is to use the JAR utility, which can also be automated via a Gradle build task.
 Use the standard JAR options and name the target file "<module-name>.module".Deploy

 the .module file to the <labkey-home>/externalModules/ directory on your production server.
+You may have to create the externalModules directory.
+(Here we are assuming that you are not building the server from source.
+If you are building from source, then you can incorporate your module in a variety of directories.)
 A server running in production mode will not

 recognize a new module -- a manual server restart is required in this case.
 But a production server will